About admin

 • UCAT (University Clinical Aptitude Test) is a computer-based admissions test to select candidates for medical and dental degree programmes

-• There are five sections to the test:
+• There are four sections to the test:

 • Verbal Reasoning